Concluding part of the post, Forum Romanum: A Roman Holiday – Travels in Rome.

 Located to the west of the Colosseum is the birthplace of the Roman civilization.
 Walking down Via di Fori Imperiali, we turn left and go down the hill to visit ‘the most famous meeting place in the world.’
 The political and economic hub of the ancient Roman Republic was originally a valley between the Palatine and Capitoline hills.
 This marshy area was drained in the 6th century BC by constructing an enormous sewer called the “Cloaca Maxima” and developed as the center of Roman public life.

 Important structures like law courts, temples, memorials were built during the period of the Roman Republic.
 The word “Forum” in Latin denotes a marketplace and is derived from “ferre” which means ‘to carry’.
-There were different fora for different wares like Forum Boarium(cattle market), Forum Olitorium (vegetable market), Forum Piscarium (fish market), Forum Vinarium (wine market) etc. The Forum Magnum (large marketplace) later came to known as Forum Romanum and became the focal point of commerce, politics, religion and social life.
+There were different fora for different wares like Forum Boarium(cattle market), Forum Olitorium (vegetable market), Forum Piscarium (fish market), Forum Vinarium (wine market) etc. The Forum Magnum (large marketplace) later came to be known as Forum Romanum and became the focal point of commerce, politics, religion, and social life.

 Tempio del Divo Giulio

 Walking down to the main square of the Forum, we come to the temple dedicated to Julius Caesar.
 He was assassinated on the Ides of March in 44 B.C. by Cassius, Brutus and other senators who accused him of becoming a dictator.
 The shrine which is also known as the Temple of the Comet star was built by his grand-nephew and heir Augustus Caesar.
-The original temple is now in ruins but a semi-circular apse marks the site of his cremation.
+Original temple is now in ruins but a semi-circular apse marks the site of his cremation.

 The appearance of a comet during the games organized by Augustus sometimes later was taken as the soul of Julius Caesar who had ascended to heaven.
 Augustus used the cult ofDivus Julius and got coins minted in his name to consolidate his own power.
 The ruins of the shrine are scattered on the ground in front of the apse.
 Nearby is the Rostrum from where Mark Antony delivered his famous speech and read out the Will of Julius Caesar after the assassination.
 I could imagine the dramatic funeral scene as Antony’s speech immortalized by Shakespeare in his play “Julius Caesar” rang in my ears – “Friends, Romans, countrymen, lend me your ears; I come to bury Caesar, not to praise him…..”